How to Get More Local Business Reviews (and Boost Your SEO)

 In the case of Yext, Yext doesn’t just help you generate customer reviews – it also helps you manage and respond to them.

 Here at AgencyAnalytics, we recently launched review reporting.
 When you use a service like Yext or Birdeye, you can also monitor reviews in your AgencyAnalytics dashboard and add the data to your automated marketing reports.
+On top of this, you can also track reviews and insights from your client's Google My Business Page in our dashboards and reports.

 What Not to Do When It Comes to Reviews